1palermo/Sudomitra/Readme.md

 # Sudoku Solver

-This project aims to create a Sudoku solver that can take an image of an unsolved Sudoku puzzle and provide the solved solution.
+This project aims to create a Sudoku solver that can take an image of an unsolved Sudoku puzzle and provide the solved solutions.

 ## Table of Contents
 - [Introduction](#introduction)